 Whole foods provide maximum nutrients, fibre, enzymes, antioxidants and taste without added artificial flavours, colours, preservatives, sweeteners or trans fats.
 Follow the guidelines below and avoid processed foods (ie those with additives and which usually come out of a packet).

-Carbohydrates – fertility was highest in the nurses study in those with a diet based on at least 60% of calories from slow release carbohydrates such as whole grains, legumes, vegetables and fruits.
+Carbohydrates – conception rates were highest in the nurses study in those with a diet based on at least 60% of calories from slow release carbohydrates such as whole grains, legumes, vegetables and fruits.
 Consumption of processed and high GI foods (especially flour and sweetened products like cakes, biscuits or packaged snacks) reduced fertility.

 Fresh fruits and vegetables provide carbohydrates, vitamins and anti oxidants.
 Herbs and spices also provide anti oxidants to combat cellular inflammation which can be associated with decreased fertility.
 Organic produce has been shown to be higher in antioxidants.